matanox/clojure-tutorial/anonymous-functions.md

 # Anonymous Functions
-Since so many functions accept functions as their arguments, it is also convenient and concise to have anonymous functions ― functions defined right where they are needed, for one time use, rather than defined them ahead of the expression.
+Since so many functions take functions as their arguments, it is also convenient and concise to have anonymous functions ― functions defined right where they are needed, for one time use, rather than defined ahead of the expression where they are used.
 So, if we had the following function definition, one that gives a name to the function:

 ```
 (def my-function (fn [a b] (* a b)))